Alyssa Nicole Pallett: Acting and modelling career

-Pallett was first known for her appearance in the 2006 film American Pie 5: The Naked Mile.
+Pallett was first known for her appearance in the 2006 film American Pie Presents: The Naked Mile.

 In 2008, Pallett signed with the Samantha Bond Agency in the UK, known for discovering glamour model Jordan (Katie Price) and the BBC Three television series Glamour Girls.
 She posed for Vogue photographer Patrick Demarchelier and, in 2009, appeared in E!
 Channel's The Girls Next Door after posing for Playboy's "Girls of Toronto".
 In January 2010, she was selected for Playboy's "Girlwatcher" interview, alongside British models such as Rosie Jones and Chanel Ryan.